mikenoethiger/errorprop/readme.md

 9.208 ± 2.002 ± 0.656
 ```

-See tutorial.ipynb for a thorough walkthrough.
+See [tutorial.ipynb](https://github.com/mikenoethiger/errorprop/blob/master/tutorial.ipynb) for a thorough walkthrough.
+You can download the jupyter notebook to play around with it on your computer.

-# Ho to use
+# How to use

 1. Download the `errorprop.py` file and put it into the same directory as your jupyter notebook.
 2. Add the following import to your notebook: